yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

 # Day 7: One Week Review & Reflection

-Day 7 of 90 with @MyFirstHack.
+Day 7 of 90 .
 One week in.

-I've been reflecting on the week I just had.
-Three things stand out:

 Realizing how many third-party ad trackers and script endpoints fire silently in the background of every single news page completely changed my view of web browsing.
 It's wild to see how much telemetry is exchanged before you even start reading an article.